 Preamble, Principles of Judicial Office

-This site is for members of the Association of Ontario Judges.
+Role of the Association of Ontario Judges

-2. The Modern Judiciary: Independent and Impartial
+The Modern Judiciary: Independent & Impartial

 The Justices of the Ontario Court of Justice serve the public as independent and impartial officers of the law.
 They strive to preserve the integrity and independence of their judicial office through “the pursuit of excellence in administering justice.”
 That is the first principle of the Principles of Judicial Office which all of the Judges of our court are sworn to uphold.
 The preamble to those principles states the following: